homan-uppu/writing/2-Essays/Winners take all.md

 ---

 The only way to get what you want and keep getting what you want is to be the best and stay the best.
-The way to do that looks very different than what we think: working anxiously till exhaustion hurts more than helps.
+The way to do that looks very different than what we think: working anxiously till exhaustion probably hurts more than helps.
 Building the right intuition is a delicate art that requires the right kind of effort, in the right way.

-The path is counterintuitive and difficult.
-If you tread it well you will be unstoppable.
+The path is difficult, but if you tread it well you will be unstoppable.

 ---